Glossary

 Retiree Group Benefits Program

-The program specifying retiree group benefits: including eligibility requirements, participant contributions, and the design of the benefits being provided.
-(2nd Draft Proposed Revision of ASOP No. 6)
+The program specifying retiree group benefits, including eligibility requirements, participant contributions, and the design of the benefits being provided.
+(ASOP No. 6)

 Retirement Plan

-An employment-related arrangement for determining the amount and timing of retirement benefit payments, eligibility for payments, etc. A retirement plan may be a defined benefit pension plan, a defined contribution plan, or a hybrid plan with both defined benefit and defined contribution elements.
-It may be a plan qualified under the IRC, a nonqualified plan of deferred compensation, or a governmental plan sponsored by the United States or its agencies or a state or local government.
-(ASOP No. 34)
+An employment-related arrangement for determining the amount and timing of retirement benefit payments, eligibility for benefits, etc. A retirement plan may be a defined benefit pension plan, a defined contribution plan, or a hybrid plan with both defined benefit and defined contribution elements.
+(ASOP No. 34 Revision)

 Retrospective Rating